friemen/aggregate/README.md

 relations)`.
 A relation is created with one of three functions `->1`, `->n` and `->mn`, whose names denote the type of the relation.

-The following sections show type-wise how to specify a relations.
+The following sections show type-wise how to specify relations.

 ### Relation type :one>